 How To Minimise The Risk Of Laser Hair Removal Burns

 As we said earlier, unqualified practitioners and substandard equipment are the two main causes of laser hair removal burns.
 To minimise the risk of suffering burn injuries from a laser hair removal procedure you must take care to choose the right specialist and ensure that they are using high-quality equipment.
 Never choose a laser hair removal practitioner because they seem to be affordably priced or because they are conveniently located.
 When looking for a good practitioner, these are some things you should consider:

 - Their reputation – Read reviews by earlier patients.
 Do the reviews speak highly of the aesthetician and do they recommend the clinic or are the reviews overwhelmingly negative?

 - Their clinic – Visit the clinic and take a look around.
 What is your first impression of the premises?
 Was the staff friendly and helpful or impatient and curt?
 Take a look at the equipment used.

 - The technician’s license – Laser treatment must be carried out only by licensed technicians.
 No matter how impressive the other factors are, if the technician is not licensed, strike that clinic off your list.

-Lastly, and actually the most important factor in minimising the risk of laser hair removal burns is getting a patch test done.
+Lastly, and actually, the most important factor in minimising the risk of laser hair removal burns is getting a patch test done.
 Most reputable aestheticians will carry out a patch test before carrying out a laser hair removal procedure.
-The patch test site is then monitored to make sure there is no discoloration or pain and the procedure is only recommended if the patch test is successful.
-Never ever undergo any laser hair removal treatment without first getting a patch test done on the part of the body that you want treated.
+The patch test site is then monitored to make sure there is no discolouration or pain and the procedure is only recommended if the patch test is successful.
+Never ever undergo any laser hair removal treatment without first getting a patch test done on the part of the body that you want to treat.

 Claiming Compensation For Laser Hair Removal Burns